IIoT, SCADA & Edge Connectivity calculator

 • Use it when a network engineer or controls lead needs to put a dollar number on slow-network impact (PLC heartbeat misses, dashboard timeouts, vision system delays) before a network upgrade or QoS change.

-• It returns the annual cost of slow-network events, broken into variable per-event cost and a fixed monitoring or upgrade line.
+• It computes the total annual cost of network latency as the attributed production loss from slow-network events plus a fixed monitoring or upgrade cost.

 Formula used